 We believe dental technology has a key role in dentistry.
 Its usefulness can range from making a procedure more efficient to potentially saving a life.
 We pride ourselves on keeping our dental technology relevant and updated to serve our patients.
 Here are a few of the many current technological tools we use each day to serve you better:

 CAESY provides live-action videos with crisp, state-of-the-art 3-D animations to explain complex procedures in easy-to-understand language.
 CAESY is available at all of our dental chairs, consult room and even our waiting area to explain diagnoses, procedures, alternatives, and post-operative instructions.
 With over 270 presentations available there is no question that goes unanswered or any treatment option unexplained.

 With today’s busy schedules it can be difficult to fit in your regular dental appointments let alone wait for 2 weeks to have a second visit to get a crown done.
 With CEREC there is no longer a need to wait 2 weeks to get your permanent crowns.
 No messy impressions and no temporary crowns either.
-So whether you are in need of a quick turnaround because you are travelling, or you play hockey and had an accident, or you are just busy like the rest of us, we can now accommodate you in one visit right here at our Kitchener office.
+So whether you are in need of a quick turnaround because you are traveling, or you play hockey and had an accident, or you are just busy like the rest of us, we can now accommodate you in one visit right here at our Kitchener office.